-- 1. The complainants, who belong to the General Service category of staff of the World Intellectual Property Organization in Geneva, are asking the Tribunal: - to set aside the Director General's decision to reckon salary as from June 1991 and with retroactive effect from 1 January 1991 on the strength of what they see as unlawful decisions by the International Civil Service Commission; - to order the Director General to pay each of them the difference between the wrongfully reduced figure and the properly recalculated one, plus interest at the rate of 8 per cent a year; and - to order the Director General to pay each of them damages for breach of basic rights and 5,000 Swiss francs in costs. - 2.
-The defendant Organization, which belongs to the "common system" administered by the Commission, amended in 1991 the salaries of staff in the General Service category in line with the scale drawn up by the Commission for organisations with headquarters in Geneva.
-Although the review entailed a nominal increase in salary, the complainants submit that the increase would have been bigger had the "methodology" which the Commission has adopted and the Organization has accepted for analysis of data on local terms of employment been properly applied. - 3.
+- 1. The complainants, who belong to the General Service category of staff of the International Union for the Protection of New Varieties of Plants, which is in Geneva, are asking the Tribunal: - to set aside the Secretary-General's decision to reckon salary as from June 1991 and with retroactive effect from 1 January 1991 on the strength of what they see as unlawful decisions by the International Civil Service Commission; - to order the Secretary-General to pay each of them the difference between the wrongfully reduced figure and the properly recalculated one, plus interest at the rate of 8 per cent a year; and - to order the Secretary-General to pay each of them damages for breach of basic rights and 5,000 Swiss francs in costs. - 2.
+On account of its administrative connection with the World Intellectual Property Organization (WIPO) the defendant organisation belongs to the "common system" administered by the Commission.
+It amended in 1991 the salaries of staff in the General Service category in line with the scale drawn up by the Commission for organisations with headquarters in Geneva.
+Although the review entailed a nominal increase in salary, the complainants submit that the increase would have been bigger had the "methodology" which the Commission has adopted and WIPO has accepted for analysis of data on local terms of employment been properly applied. - 3.
 The methodology is based on the Fleming principle, which the Tribunal explained in Judgment 1000 (in re Clements, Patak and Rödl).
 It consists in aligning the salary of staff in the General Service category with the salaries paid by the most representative local employers so as to enable international organisations to recruit in the locality staff who fully meet the requirements of their staff regulations.
 The Commission carried out a survey of several representative employers in Geneva covering the period from November 1990 to January 1991 and set out its findings in a report numbered ICSC/33/R.17.
 The report affords the basis of the salary scales for the General Service category staff of organisations in Geneva that belong to the common system. - 4.
 The complainants raise objections to two particular features of the report.
 First, as to the data obtained from local employers they submit that the Commission ought, in reckoning net pay, to have taken account of the tax mitigation the Swiss Government grants to the staff of some such employers.
 Secondly, they object to the comparison with the pay of General Service category staff on the grounds that the Commission ought not to have counted within-grade steps a thirteenth and a fourteenth granted by the International Labour Organisation and the World Health Organization, the rules of the common system requiring that there should be no more than eleven or, according to a different method, twelve.
-The complainants argue that those two flaws in the Commission's applying its general methodology lowered by 2 per cent the amounts of the increase in salary that WIPO staff were entitled to.
+The complainants argue that those two flaws in the Commission's applying its general methodology lowered by 2 per cent the amounts of the increase in salary that UPOV staff were entitled to.